18 Feb How COVID-19 Has Changed Court Family Law

 During the COVID-19 peak of 2020, the Family and Federal Circuit Court introduced the criteria that assist with the order of which urgent matters brought about by the pandemic need to be addressed.

 The Australian court reviewed some of its systems regarding parental orders, hearings, and affidavits.
 In an effort to comply with social distancing regulations, many procedures can now take place virtually.
 Filing new cases and issuing hearing dates are now all done online.

-Like with all other industries, professionals working in court are urged to stay at home if they are showing symptoms, and this may have an effect on the efficiency of proceedings.
+Like with all other industries, professionals working in court are urged to stay at wall to home if they are showing symptoms, and this may have an effect on the efficiency of proceedings.

 Criteria For The COVID-19 List